donphi/roo-crew/README.md

 5. `example_05_deployment_monitoring.yaml`: CI/CD pipeline, environment setup, monitoring, logging, and backup procedures

 These files provide a real-world example with detailed steps that demonstrate the level of precision expected from the YAML Architect.
 Each step is assigned to a specific agent role from the team created by the Visionary Recruiter, ensuring that tasks are handled by the most appropriate specialized agent.

+**Workflow Summary**: The five phases create a comprehensive development lifecycle that guides your project from inception to production:

+1. **Project Initialization**: Establishes the foundation with proper environment setup, repository structure, and centralized configuration, ensuring all subsequent development follows consistent patterns.

+2. **Core Infrastructure**: Builds the essential backend and frontend infrastructure components that will support all features, focusing on database design, authentication, API structure, and reusable components.

+3. **Feature Development**: Implements specific features using test-driven development, with clear documentation and code review processes to maintain quality throughout the development cycle.

+4. **Testing & Quality Assurance**: Ensures comprehensive testing at all levels (unit, integration, end-to-end, performance, security) to verify the application meets all functional and non-functional requirements.

+5. **Deployment & Monitoring**: Establishes automated deployment pipelines, configures production environments, and implements monitoring and backup systems to ensure reliable operation and quick response to issues.

+This structured approach ensures that your project progresses methodically through well-defined stages, with clear responsibilities for each specialized agent at every step of the process.

 ## Best Practices